icecube/skymap_scanner/README.md

 ### Additional Configuration
 #### Environment Variables
 When the server and client(s) are launched within Docker containers, all environment variables must start with `SKYSCAN_` in order to be auto-copied forward by the [launch scripts](#how-to-run).
-See `skymap_scanner.config.env` for more detail.
+See `skymap_scanner.config.ENV` for more detail.

 #### Command-Line Arguments
 There are more command-line arguments than those shown in [Example Startup](#example-startup).
 See `skymap_scanner.server.start_scan.main()` and `skymap_scanner.client.client.main()` for more detail.